opsxcq/docker-gmusic-uploader/README.md

 # WARNING

   * Don't download pirated music
-  * Your music will be deleted after it is successfuly uploaded
+  * Your music local will be deleted after it is successfuly uploaded

 # Credits